Early Neutral Evaluation Services

 • Confidentiality and privacy: the ENE process is conducted in private, ensuring that sensitive business information, personal details or trade secrets are kept out of the public domain.

 • Objective assessments: parties benefit from an independent and impartial evaluation of their case by an experienced evaluator.
 This objective assessment provides a realistic view of the merits and weaknesses of each party’s position, facilitating a more informed decision-making process.
+Furthermore, the objective assessment may be able to help with narrowing the issues in dispute.
+This can aid each party with potential arguments that they may wish to advance at trial or in their negotiations.

 • Facilitation of settlements: by highlighting the strengths and weaknesses of each party’s case, ENE often leads to more productive settlement discussions.
 Parties are more likely to engage in meaningful negotiations and reach mutually beneficial agreements once they have a clearer view of their legal standing.

-• Preservation of relationships: ENE can be less adversarial than court litigation, and help to preserve business or personal relationships that might otherwise be damaged by contentious disputes.
+• Preservation of relationships: ENE can be less adversarial than court litigation and help to preserve business or personal relationships that might otherwise be damaged by contentious disputes.

 While ENE offers numerous benefits and can be an effective means of dispute resolution, it will not necessarily be the best solution for all situations.
 This will depend on the nature of the dispute, the relationship between the parties, and the desired outcomes.